100 Notable alumni of

 -

 Thomas Goode Jones was an Alabama lawyer, politician, and military officer.
-He served in the Alabama legislature and as Governor of Alabama.
+He served in the Alabama legislature and as the 28th governor of Alabama.
 He later became United States district judge of the United States District Court for the Middle District of Alabama and the United States District Court for the Northern District of Alabama.

 -